github1/meshage/README.md

 ## JS API

 ### Init
-Configure the cluster to join.
+Configures the cluster to join.

 **init(cluster : Cluster) : MessageRouter**
 - `cluster` - an instance of `Cluster` which is responsible for advertising and discovering message handlers.